 - You will be assigned to a service area after orientation.

-- Teen volunteer shifts are available after school on weekdays and also on weekends.
+- Teen volunteer shifts are available after school and weekend shifts may vary by location.

 - A minimum of one year commitment is required!